qlem/qlstatus/README.md

 - average temperature of inputs in degree Celsius
 - used memory in percent
 - current audio volume in percent
-- visual warning when critical threshold is reached for battery, cpu usage, temperature and used memory (coming soon)
+- handle critical threshold

 ## Configuration
 You should override the default value of some options by editing `~/.config/qlstatus/qlstatus.conf`.
 Each option has `key = value` form.
 For the detailed list of available options, see the [wiki](https://github.com/qlem/qlstatus/wiki/Options).

 ### Output format
-The modules are displayed with the form `label value[unit]`.
+Each module is displayed with the form `label value[unit]`.
-You can change the order and the whitespaces between them by overriding the value of the `format` option, e.g. `%U  %M  %B`.
+You can change the order and the whitespaces between them by overriding the the value of the `format` option, e.g. `%U  %M  %B`.

-Each module is represented by a character id escaped by the symbol `%`:
+Use the following escape sequences to add the desired modules:
 - `%U` CPU
 - `%T` temperature
 - `%M` memory